The New Health Care Reform Law: What Employers Need to Know (A Q&A Guide)

 - Written in plain English, so you won’t have to dig through thousands of pages of statutory language, regulations and agency guidance.

 Paul M. Hamburger is a partner in the Washington, D.C., office of the law firm Proskauer Rose LLP.
 He heads the firm’s Employee Benefits, Executive Compensation and ERISA Litigation Practice Center and is co-chair of its health and welfare subgroup.
 Mr. Hamburger has more than 25 years of experience in advising employers and administrators, and is the author of numerous articles and publications on COBRA and other employee benefits issues affecting pension and welfare plans.
 Mr. Hamburger is managing author of The New Health Care Reform Law: What Employers Need to Know (A Q&A Guide), 4th Edition.
-Mr. Hamburger is also author and contributing editor of Mandated Health Benefits: The COBRA Guide, as well as co-author of the Guide to Assigning and Loaning Benefit Plan Money and the Pension Plan Fix-It Handbook, all published by Thompson.
-He is a 1983 graduate of the University of Michigan Law School.
+Mr. Hamburger is also author and contributing editor of Mandated Health Benefits: The COBRA Guide, as well as co-author of the Guide to Assigning and Loaning Benefit Plan Money and the Pension Plan Fix-It Handbook, all published by Thompson Information Services.